davidromani/cookie-bundle/README.md

 # Eveltic Cookie Bundle
-The Eveltic Cookie Consent Bundle is a Symfony package designed to help developers implement and manage user cookie consent on their websites, ensuring full compliance with the latest 2024 AEPD (Spanish Data Protection Agency) regulations.
-This bundle provides an easy-to-use interface for configuring, collecting, and storing user consent preferences, with customizable options for different types of cookies (technical, analytics, preferences, and advertisement).
-The package includes ready-to-use templates, supports multiple languages, and seamlessly integrates with Symfony applications, making it easier to align your website with legal requirements.
+The Eveltic Cookie Consent Bundle is a Symfony package to implement and manage user cookie consents on websites, thus complying fully with the newest 2024 AEPD regulations.
+It provides an easy-to-use interface to configure, collect, and store the preferences of user consent.

+Different types of cookie settings can be configured for technical, analytical, preference, and advertisement cookies.
+It features easy-to-use templates, multilingual support, and is easy to implement in Symfony applications to ensure that your website is within the bounds of the law.

+All operations are managed through ajax requests without the need of any refresh.

 ## Images
 ### Banner